 Stretching protections thin

-While you should expect to spend money defending your claims, the payout should make good business sense over time.
+While you should expect to spend money defending your claims and enforcing your trademarks, the payout should make good business sense over time.
 The researchers said the constant opposition to weak trademark claims may have cost the school hundreds of thousands of dollars and made the university look worse in the public’s eyes.

 Experienced representation could be essential in understanding where the line between protection and waste rests.
 Avoiding unnecessary litigation and harming your reputation could be avoided with the right help.